 How do you decorate a creative Halloween themed vignette and food table for parties and photo shoots?
 You’re in luck, I happen to have a wee bit of experience in the matter.
 Ok a lot of experience.
-I love decorating for Halloween and no two tables, shelves or vignettes are the same each year.
+I love decorating for a Halloween Party and no two tables, shelves or vignettes are the same each year.
 I host an annual Halloween party where I begin baking 3 months in advance to make tables full of custom yummy (and spooky) Halloween treats.
 I want to share a few of my favorites I’ve decorated through the years as well as some hosting tips to hopefully inspire your Halloween in a fun and festive way.
 Zombies and gore are overrated.
 My kinda Halloween involves hot pink and glitter.

 Comb the candy, cookie and treat aisles and get inspired by what you see.
 I saw these chocolate cups at Tuesday Morning without knowing what I was going to make until I got home.
 I filled the cups with brownies, sprinkled green candy rocks and candy bones on top.
 Finished everything off with some cupcake toppers of witches.
 Get more Halloween witch inspiration here.